Bondi Junction

 Bondi Junction is an eastern suburb of Sydney, in the state of New South Wales, Australia.
 It is 6 kilometres east of the Sydney central business district and is part of the local government area of Waverley.

 Bondi Junction is a largely commercial area which has undergone many changes since the late 20th century.
 There have been many major commercial and residential developments around the main street and surrounding area, notably a new bus/rail interchange and large shopping mall.
 Many of the original pubs have been maintained, notably, the Nelson Hotel, so named because of its location on Nelson Street.

-Bondi Beach is a neighbouring suburb to the east with a world-famous beach.
-Bondi and North Bondi are also neighbouring suburbs.
+Bondi Beach is a neighbouring suburb to the east with its namesake beach.
+Similarly named Bondi and North Bondi are also neighbouring suburbs.

 Bondi Junction and the neighbouring area is well known for its famous rugby league team, the Sydney Roosters, still officially known as the Eastern Suburbs District Rugby League Football Club.
-The clubhouse of the team is centrally located in Spring Street, Bondi Junction.

 History

-Bondi is an Aboriginal word meaning water breaking over rocks.
-It has been spelt a number of different ways over time: for example, Boondi, Bundi and Bundye.
+Pre-colonial times and name origin

+Before the arrival of Europeans in the Port Jackson area, the Waverley and Bondi areas were inhabited for tens of thousands of years by Aboriginal Australian peoples, who left evidence of their habitation in the form of paths, rock carvings, artefacts, and shelters.
+The eastern beaches were home to the Bidjigal, Birrabirragal, and Gadigal people.

+The name "Bondi" is derived from the Dharawal language, spoken by the Aboriginal clans who lived further from Sydney Harbour southwards to Shoalhaven.
+The word Bondi, also spelt Bundi, Bundye, and Boondye, originates from the word for a loud thud, such as the sound of waves breaking over rocks, but is also associated with nulla nulla, or fighting sticks, which make a loud noise when they hit something.